wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/280-letter-warwick-smith-to-bland.md

 ---
+doc_date: '1969-06-05'
+doc_num: 280
+doc_order: 280
+naa_refs:
+- naa_barcode: 3125870
+  naa_control_symbol: 1970/1690
+  naa_series: A452
+  reference: '[NAA: A452,1970/1690]'
-title: "280 Letter, Warwick Smith To Bland"
+title: Letter, Warwick Smith To Bland
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9788
 vol_id: 26
-doc_date: 1969-06-05
-barcode: 3125870
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 280 Letter, Warwick Smith To Bland

 Canberra, 5 June 1969

 Confidential

 Thank you for the copy of your paper giving your impressions of your recent visit to the Territory.
-1
+[1](#f1)

 We have all along thought it was necessary to develop a military establishment appropriate to the future needs and circumstances of the Territory rather than simply to follow the Australian pattern.
 I hope this is accepted as the basis of the present review of the P.I.R.

 You suggest, and I fully agree, that the Administration ought to become more directly associated with the Defence Force.
 In this connection I am glad to see what you say on the need for consultations with the Administrator’s Executive Council.
 We think the Council ought to be told about plans and proposals, e.g., on the size or role of the P.I.R., before they are finally adopted so that members may be given a genuine opportunity to express any views they have.
-David Hay mentioned this point to you, I understand, and, of course, you and I have exchanged letters on it.2
+David Hay mentioned this point to you, I understand, and, of course, you and I have exchanged letters on it.[2](#f2)

 I am glad to see your mention in paragraph 23 of the need for planning on a joint basis.
 I think this will do a lot of good but I throw out the cautionary thought that we ought to keep the machinery as simple as possible.

 We have wondered whether, as you mention, the Papua and New Guinea Defence Force might have characteristics similar to the Malaysian Police Field Force.
-We are giving more thought to this in relation both to the present study on the P.I.R.3 and the review we are now undertaking of the strength of the Royal Papua and New Guinea Constabulary, but a preliminary view is that the type of discipline in a military formation such as the P.I.R. would not be wholly appropriate for a Constabulary.
+We are giving more thought to this in relation both to the present study on the P.I.R.[3](#f3) and the review we are now undertaking of the strength of the Royal Papua and New Guinea Constabulary, but a preliminary view is that the type of discipline in a military formation such as the P.I.R. would not be wholly appropriate for a Constabulary.

 As far as the review of the Constabulary is concerned it is clear that we will need to strengthen somewhat those units which deal with public order.
 This is irrespective of the outcome of the present considerations on the size and role of the P.I.R.